igorratn/soil-models/README.md

 Main software modules:<br>
 MKESol - control module;<br>
 UnCode - contains subroutines for identifying the area of the partition;<br>
-SplinUnt - contains subroutines for constructing an interpolation cubic spline and for outputting spline values at specified points;
+SplinUnt - contains subroutines for constructing an interpolation cubic spline and for outputting spline values at specified points;<br>
 GetSpline - the procedure for forming the global load vector (the right side of the linear algebraic system of equations);<br>
 GetData - procedure for generating a global stiffness matrix;<br>
 LDL - contains routines for decomposition and solutions for strip matrices by the Cholesky method.<br>
 After the MKESol program has been processed, the values of the grid functions from the space that define the vertical and horizontal displacements are known.
-These values are recorded in the Output.mke file;
+These values are recorded in the Output.mke file;<br>
 MKEDrow - control module for presenting calculation results;<br>
 Sigma - contains programs for calculating mesh functions from a subspace.<br> The initial data is the values of the mesh displacement functions contained in the Output.mke file;<br>